-This annual $1000 endowed award is presented annually by the Red Wing Collectors Society Foundation through the Northern Clay Center in Minneapolis.
+This annual $2000 endowed award (formerly known as the Red Wing Collectors Society Foundation Scholarship) is presented annually by the Pottery Museum of Red Wing through the Northern Clay Center in Minneapolis.
 It may be awarded to a deserving individual who is pursuing a career as a potter or to a scholar studying or researching historical aspects of the pottery industry.
 The first award was presented in 2004.

 The Red Wing Collectors Society Foundation endeavors to broaden the general public's appreciation of pottery, past and present.
 The Foundation maintains the Pottery Museum of Red Wing in Red Wing, Minnesota.